Current positions: Board member of Forest of Dean and Wye Valley Tourism (Director) and co-chair.

 Key skills: I have developed many skills on my journey including marketing, finance, branding, business improvement, product development and innovation as well as an extensive knowledge of food and drink.

-Recognised as Forester Business Person of the Year 2015 with Harts Barn Cookery School winning Small Business of the Year in 2016.
+Recognised as Forester Business Person of the Year 2015 with Harts Barn Cookery School winning Small Business of the Year in 2016, Finalist in 2015 Woman of the Year (Gloucestershire Women in Business Awards), South West Rural Enterprise Finalist in 2018.

-Reasons for being a board member: I have been an active member of the Tourism Association for many years now and have enjoyed being part of a vibrant, active organisation that has bought benefit to me personally, my business and the Forest of Dean.
+Reasons for being a board member: I have been an active member of Forest of Dean and Wye Valley Tourism for 8 years and as a Board member for 3 years and have enjoyed being part of a vibrant, active organisation that has bought benefit to me personally, my business and the area.

 As I have experienced first-hand the benefit, collaboration amongst members can bring, as a board member I would support and encourage greater interaction between members and actively encourage new members to join.

-I am already a passionate ambassador for the region, not just for its food but also the history, nature (I am also a trained Horticulturist) and its geography.
+I am already a passionate ambassador for the region, not just for its food but also the history, nature (I am also a trained horticulturist) and its geography.
+I am very proud that the Cookery School is part of the Uncover the Cotswold project providing experiences to the Travel Trade.